The Wheel of Fortune Tarot Card Meaning

 Frequently Asked Questions about The Wheel of Fortune

-What does Wheel of Fortune mean in a tarot reading?
+What does The Wheel of Fortune mean in a tarot reading?

 Is The Wheel of Fortune a yes or no card?

-What is the role of The Wheel of Fortune in the tarot deck?
+What does The Wheel of Fortune mean in a love reading?

-What does The Wheel of Fortune suggest about navigating life’s challenges?
+What does the sphinx on top of The Wheel of Fortune represent?

-Is The Wheel of Fortune a positive or negative card?
+What is the snake on The Wheel of Fortune card?